 Therefore, in essentials, unity; in nonessentials, liberty, in all things, charity (love).

 As noted in the other articles in this three-part series, the problem can be stated thus: We misunderstand God’s justice and his love when we conclude that your kindhearted grandmother, who was charitable and generous, but who never proclaimed Christ as Lord in her heart and with her words, will forever bob up and down in the lake of fire, next to Hitler, Stalin, or Mao (and many others).
-This scenario is unjust, even if the lesser degree of punishment applies to her, because she feels less pain than they do (is there a “jacuzzi section” in the lake?
+This scenario is unjust, even if a lesser degree of punishment applies to her, because she feels less pain than they do (is there a “jacuzzi section” in the lake?
 Hardly).
 It is still eternal and never ending and out of proportion to her crime of unbelief in her brief life on earth.
 God is the just Judge, yes, but he is also the loving Father.

 Are there other options besides ECT in the fires of hell?